andrewm4894/anomstack/README.md

 For proper use you would need to set up all your metrics and environment variables etc, but this should get you started.

-*Note*: you will need to run a dozen or so ingest jobs before there is enough data to train and score your metrics.
+*Note*: you will need to wait for it to run a dozen or so ingest jobs before there is enough data for train, score and alert jobs to run successfully.

 ### Docker